smok-serwis/flask-minijson/README.md

 def endpoint():
     json = request.get_json()
 ```

 if normal JSON is passed, it will be recognized.
 If
-minijson is sent by the client, it will be recognized as well
+minijson is sent by the client, it will be recognized as well.